-The advantage of hysterectomy is that it is a definitive procedure, but the disadvantages are loss of fertility, risk of surgical complications, the time needed for recovery, and risk of long-term morbidity, especially if the ovaries are removed at the time of hysterectomy [83-85].
+The advantage of hysterectomy is that it prevents the formation of new fibroids and also can treat concomitant problems such as adenomyosis, endometriosis, and cervical neoplasia.
+The disadvantages are loss of fertility, risk of surgical complications, the time needed for recovery, and risk of long-term morbidity and earlier menopause, especially if the ovaries are removed at the time of hysterectomy [86-88].
 In some women, the question may arise of whether to choose hysterectomy in order to exclude malignancy rather than a conservative treatment.
 (See "Elective oophorectomy or ovarian conservation at the time of hysterectomy".)

-On the other hand, for women deciding between several options for treatment of symptomatic fibroids, excluding malignancy may be a potential benefit of hysterectomy.
-As noted above, uterine sarcoma is rare but the prevalence is greater in symptomatic than asymptomatic women.
-Nonetheless, the risk of a complication of hysterectomy exceeds the risk of finding an undiagnosed malignancy .
+On the other hand, for women deciding between several options for treatment of symptomatic fibroids, excluding malignant neoplasm may be a potential benefit of hysterectomy.
+As noted above, uterine sarcoma is rare, but the prevalence is greater in symptomatic than asymptomatic women.
+Nonetheless, the risk of a complication of hysterectomy exceeds the risk of finding an undiagnosed malignant neoplasm .
 In addition, women who fail to respond to conservative therapy may have an increased risk of sarcoma and also may require definitive treatment.
 Thus, excluding malignancy may be one factor that influences the decision regarding whether to choose treatment with hysterectomy.
 (See 'Risk factors' above and 'Failure to respond to treatment' above and 'Choice of imaging modality' above and 'Endometrial sampling' above.)

 Should unplanned hysterectomy be performed based on intraoperative findings? — During myomectomy or other pelvic surgery, a surgeon may encounter findings suggestive of a uterine sarcoma.
-Intraoperative findings rarely indicate the need for an unplanned hysterectomy, and sending pathology samples for evaluation and planning a potential second surgery pending the results is usually prudent.
-Gross characteristics of a tumor may be suggestive of sarcoma, but are not diagnostic.
+Intraoperative findings rarely indicate the need for an unplanned hysterectomy, and sending pathology samples for evaluation and planning a potential second surgery pending the results is usually prudent, especially for women who desire future childbearing.
+It is prudent to include, at the time of preoperative consent, discussion of plans in the event of diagnosing a malignant neoplasm intraoperatively based on the updated guidance from the US Food and Drug Administration.
+Gross characteristics of a tumor may be suggestive of sarcoma but are not diagnostic.
 Frozen section analysis is often inconclusive.
 (See 'Intraoperative evaluation' above.)

-The only indications for hysterectomy are a definitive frozen section diagnosis of sarcoma and/or gross evidence of metastatic disease.
-One note of caution is that women with apparent intraabdominal metastases may have a primary malignancy at another site or leiomyomatosis peritonealis disseminata, which is a rare and benign condition.
+The only indications for hysterectomy are a definitive frozen section diagnosis of sarcoma and/or gross evidence of metastases.
+One note of caution is that women with apparent intra-abdominal metastases may have a primary neoplasm at another site or leiomyomatosis peritonealis disseminata, which is a rare and benign condition.
 Unplanned hysterectomy should not be performed in women of reproductive age without a pathologic diagnosis of sarcoma.
 Additionally, because oophorectomy has not been shown to influence prognosis for leiomyosarcomas, ovarian preservation may be carried out in the case of unexpected intraoperative findings of sarcoma .
 (See "Variants of uterine leiomyomas (fibroids)", section on 'Leiomyomatosis peritonealis disseminata'.)

 Do leiomyomas progress to sarcoma? — In general, it appears that uterine sarcomas do not arise from benign leiomyomas, with rare exceptions.
-Genetic evidence has been inconsistent over the years regarding whether sarcomas arise de novo or whether there is karyotypic evolution from leiomyomas to sarcomas, so called sarcomatous degeneration.
 The consensus from genetic studies has been that most sarcomas arise independently .
-Sarcomas typically have complex karyotypes and aneuploidy, while leiomyomas have characteristic rearrangements, many of which are shared by other benign tumors .
+Sarcomas typically have complex karyotypes and aneuploidy, while leiomyomas have characteristic rearrangements, many of which are shared by other benign neoplasms .
 Intermediate forms between these two patterns had not been described.

 SUMMARY AND RECOMMENDATIONS

 ●Clinical manifestations are not useful to distinguish between leiomyomas and uterine sarcomas, since both typically present with abnormal uterine bleeding, pelvic pain/pressure, and a pelvic mass.
-(See 'Clinical manifestations' above.)
+(See 'Signs and symptoms' above.)

 ●Large uterine size (in excess of 20 gestational weeks) has not been shown to be associated with increased uterine sarcoma risk.
 (See 'Large or solitary uterine mass' above.)

 ●Endometrial sampling may detect uterine sarcoma in some patients.
-We suggest endometrial sampling for women who have a uterine mass and who have risk factors for uterine sarcoma and/or other findings that raise suspicion of uterine sarcoma.
+We suggest endometrial sampling for women with a uterine mass and who have signs, symptoms, risk factors, or other findings that raise suspicion of uterine sarcoma or endometrial carcinoma or for whom the planned procedure includes intraperitoneal morcellation.
 (See 'Endometrial sampling' above.)

 ●There is no pelvic imaging modality that can reliably differentiate between benign leiomyomas and uterine sarcomas.
 We suggest that women with a pelvic mass that is newly diagnosed or has changed markedly in size or mobility undergo a pelvic ultrasound as an initial imaging study rather than no imaging or imaging with another modality.
 (See 'Imaging' above.)

-●For most women with presumed uterine leiomyomas, whether asymptomatic or symptomatic, we recommend not performing hysterectomy for the sole purpose of excluding malignancy (Grade 1B).
+●For most women with presumed uterine leiomyomas, whether asymptomatic or symptomatic, we recommend NOT performing hysterectomy for the sole purpose of excluding malignant neoplasm (Grade 1B).
 Reasonable exceptions to this are women with endometrial sampling and/or MRI results that strongly suggest sarcoma, those with thoracic imaging consistent with lung metastases, or those with multiple risk factors for uterine sarcoma.
 (See 'Asymptomatic women' above and 'Symptomatic women' above.)

 ●Leiomyomas do not appear to progress to sarcoma, with the exception of rare atypical or cellular variants.
 (See 'Do leiomyomas progress to sarcoma?' above.)